Simple Living With Nature

 Rose Hip Syrup: Foraged and Made with Honey

 {This post is sponsored by Pacific Resources International (PRI)} Fall is the season for rose hips, and one of my favorite things to make with them is rose hip syrup!
 It’s a delicious foraged recipe that can be served drizzled on pancakes or ice cream or stirred into cocktails.
-Rose hip syrup can also be…
+Rose hip syrup also has herbal…

 Read More »